Personal Loans

 If the surgery is necessary, start with your insurance company to see if they will cover some or all of the cost.
 For any additional cost, start by looking at your savings and then compare loan options to find the best fit for your situation.

 If the surgery is optional, consider waiting until you have saved enough to pay for it with cash.
-If you’d prefer not to wait, check your credit score to see if you’d be eligible for favorable loan terms.
+If you’d prefer not to wait, check your credit score for free with LendingTree Spring to see if you’d be eligible for favorable loan terms.
 Consider your existing debt and how an additional loan would impact your overall financial stability.